apache/lucene-solr/PRs.md

 git fetch mylegacyfork
 # get the legacy PR's branch:
 git checkout --no-track mylegacyfork/LUCENE-XXXX -b LUCENE-XXXX
-# merge upstream main branch
+# merge upstream main branch (a higher `merge.renameLimit` allows `git merge` to
+# complete without the warning that it would otherwise print due to the large
+# number of files deleted across the TLP split)
-git merge apache/main
+git -c merge.renameLimit=7000 merge apache/main
 # after resolving any conflicts and committing the merge,
 # push to [user]'s new fork
 git push -u mynewfork LUCENE-XXXX